huybinhtr/Quantitative-Modelling/README.md

-### This file covered some of the most fundamental knowledge and overall algorithm about Quantitative modelling
+#### This file covered some of the most fundamental knowledge and overall algorithm & Finance Model about Quantitative Field